Topics: Manufacturing and Materials

-This seminar covers metal forming and related manufacturing processes, emphasizing practical applications.
+This course covers metal forming and related manufacturing processes, emphasizing practical applications.
 From forged or P/M connecting rods to tailor-welded blank forming, metal parts are integral to the automotive industry.
 As a high value adding category of manufacturing, metal forming is increasingly important to the core competency of automobile manufacturers and suppliers.
 A thorough survey of metal forming processes and metal forming mechanics will be performed, including bulk deformation, sheet-metal, and powder metallurgy operations.
 Design considerations are fully integrated into the course and are presented with every process.
-A large number of real-world case studies are presented to the attendees to emphasize course content.
+A large number of real-world case studies are presented to the participants to emphasize course content.

-Attendees will receive a copy of the book "Manufacturing Engineering Technology," co-written by instructor Steven R. Schmid.
+Participants will receive a copy of the book "Manufacturing Engineering Technology," co-written by instructor Steven R. Schmid.

 "This is a very good short program on metal forming for product design engineers."

 "Very good seminar for engineers to understand the basics of metal forming processes."

 You must complete all course contact hours and successfully pass the learning assessment to obtain CEUs.